 1. Account complexity

-Database size matters less than people assume — auditing 200,000 prospects isn't 10× harder than auditing 20,000.
+Database size matters less than people assume — auditing 200,000 prospects is not 10× harder than auditing 20,000.
 What multiplies effort is configuration complexity: number of custom fields, custom objects synced from Salesforce, integrated platforms (ZoomInfo, ad networks, webinar tools), Engagement Studio program count, and business unit count.
 A single-product B2B SaaS with 50K prospects and 4 Engagement Studio programs is a Tier 1 audit.
-A multi-product fintech with 30K prospects but 40 programs and 6 integrations is a Tier 2 or Tier 3.
+A multi-product fintech with 30K prospects but 40 programs and 6 integrations is Tier 2 or Tier 3.

 2. Audit depth